 - The Chesapeake Bay Area

 - Tampa, Florida

 Most of the cheaper liveaboard boats do not have hot showers and laundry, so if you’re not used to roughing it, living on a boat may not be for you.
 They also have tiny bathrooms, kitchens, and hardly any storage.

 When you’re around that much water, leaks and climate control will become your new obsession.
 There are no vents on a boat which means that steam accumulates on every surface when you cook.
 On humid days, and there’ll be plenty of those, the excess moisture in the air will sneak into areas you can’t see.
-The problem with that?
-This is what causes mold.
-And as The Wayward Home so simply put it, mold is not a boater’s friend.

-Even if you’re aware of the dangers and make an effort to combat it, there’s no way you’ll get it all, which is why it is imperative that you have a dehumidifier on your boat.
+Even if you’re aware of the dangers and make an effort to combat them, there’s no way you’ll get it all, which is why it is imperative that you have a dehumidifier on your boat.

 Eva-Dry Boat Dehumidifiers for Your New Liveaboard Boat

-If you’re planning on living on a boat, remember, it’s a fun adventure that, when done right, will lead to many happy times with your friends and family.
+If you’re planning on living full-time on a boat, remember, it’s a fun adventure that, when done right, will lead to many happy times with your friends and family.
 So make sure you follow these tips for living on a boat before you take the plunge.